nickayl/android-view-slider/README.md

 ### You can quick start your development using the default centered-view based Layout Manager.

-Once obtained an instance of the ViewSlider from your XML layout file,  implement an adapter to provide the views to be displayed by SVS and finally call the initialize() function, like the example below:
+Once obtained an instance of the ViewSlider from your XML layout file,  implement the SliderView.Adapter interface to provide the views to be displayed by SVS.
+At the end call the **`initialize()`** function, like the example below:
 ``` kotlin
 val res = listOf(R.drawable.book1, R.drawable.book2,R.drawable.book3,R.drawable.book1,R.drawable.book2,R.drawable.book3)